 Listed below are some most common causes of indoor air pollution:

 Cigarette smoke carries many toxins.
 It remains within contained spaces and can cause many medical problems for humans and pets.
-If you or someone in your family smokes do it outside the home.
+If you or someone in your family smokes do it outside the home to avoid pollution of the air inside your home.

 Biological contaminants include bacteria, mould, mildew, viruses, animal dander, dust mites, cockroaches and pollen.
 Many of these are carried into the house or grow in damp, warm environments.
 When you don’t open windows and doors after using showers and baths mould will form on walls and ceilings.
 Furthermore, prevent condensation of windows and walls in your bedroom by keeping a window open while you sleep.